-Tabloid chief ‘granted immunity’ in Trump hush-money probe
+Tabloid chief and Donald Trump confidant David Pecker ‘granted immunity’ in hush-money probe

 Mr Pecker “offered to help deal with negative stories about (Trump’s) relationships with women by, among other things, assisting the campaign in identifying such stories so they could be purchased and their publication avoided”, the court papers are reported to say.

-The Journal said Mr Pecker shared details with prosecutors about payments Cohen says Mr Trump directed in the weeks and months before the presidential election to buy the silence of two women alleging affairs with him.
+The WSJ said Mr Pecker shared details with prosecutors about payments Cohen says Mr Trump directed in the weeks and months before the presidential election to buy the silence of two women alleging affairs with him.

 They were former Playboy Playmate Karen McDougal and porn star Stormy Daniels.

+Sources familiar with the investigation into the hush-money say Cohen secretly recorded Mr Trump discussing a potential payment for Ms McDougal two months before the election.

 While Mr Trump denies the affairs, his account of his knowledge of the payments has shifted.